Graduate Degree Programs & Requirements

 About the Program

-Majors who are interested in the program should
+Majors who are interested in the program should review the Accelerated Bachelor's/Master's Program information in the Bulletin.

-The application deadline (subject to change by the Office of Graduate Studies in Arts & Sciences) is the March 15 prior to beginning the AM program in the fall semester following completion of the WU AB degree.
+The application deadline (subject to change by the Office of Graduate Studies in Arts & Sciences) is the March 15 prior to beginning the MA program in the fall semester following completion of the WU BA degree.
 Note that the application is made through the Department, which forwards it to the Office of Graduate Studies in Arts & Sciences.
 Since relevant people in the Department might not be available much during the summer months, it's best to complete the application by the end of the semester's classes.

-The program allows participants to count up to 15 units of 400-500 level coursework earned during the 4 years of undergraduate study (with grades of B or better) toward the AM course requirements.
-(The point of the 15 unit limit is to avoid having majors push so much specialized work into the AB years that they limit their opportunities to do the exploration outside of the major that an undergraduate should do.)
+The program allows participants to count up to 15 units of 400-500 level coursework earned during the 4 years of undergraduate study (with grades of B or better) toward the MA course requirements.
+(The point of the 15 unit limit is to avoid having majors push so much specialized work into the BA years that they limit their opportunities to do the exploration outside of the major that an undergraduate should do.)
 Counting these 15 units makes it possible to finish the master's requirements in one additional year, but the program is still fast-paced and requires a lot of intense work and some careful planning.

 Careful course selection throughout the undergraduate program is required.
 Usually, the Department will not recommend that the Office of Graduate Studies in Arts & Sciences admit a major to this program unless the 15 applicable units of 400-500 level work will be completed by the time of graduation.
 In addition, the Department expects applicants to have backgrounds comparable to students admitted to our regular master's programs.
-The total number of master's candidates that the Department can accept at a given time may be limited.

 For more information about graduate program requirements, contact the Department's Director of Graduate Studies, Professor Gregory Knese.